Lyricify/Lyricify-Docs/src/content/docs/en/lyricify-mobile/custom-api-client.md

 If you do not have Spotify Premium yourself, but can borrow a usable Client created by a friend, you may use the alternative method below.

 ## Borrowing a Friend's Client Information
-If you do not have Spotify Premium yourself, but your friend does, you may use a Client created under your friend's account.
+If you do not have Spotify Premium yourself, but your friend has Spotify Premium, you may use a Client created under your friend's account.
 Under Spotify's current rules, one Client can be used by up to five users.

 ### Actions to be completed by your friend